LSWR suburban lines: Windsor to Woking

 The LSWR had leased the Staines, Wokingham and Woking Junction line from the outset, but found relations with the owning company difficult.
 At the same time Ascot was growing in importance, and a southward branch from there to Aldershot was being planned.
-By Act of 4 July 1878, the LSWR purchased the company.
+By the South-western Railway Act 1878 (41 & 42 Vict. c. cxxvi) of 4 July 1878, the LSWR purchased the company.

-The LSWR obtained authorisation on 20 August 1883 to build a morth-west curve at Staines, allowing through running from Windsor to Virginia Water and beyond either west or south.
+The LSWR obtained authorisation in the South Western Railway (Various Powers) Act 1883 (46 & 47 Vict. c. clxxxix) on 20 August 1883 to build a north-west curve at Staines, allowing through running from Windsor to Virginia Water and beyond either west or south.
 This opened on 1 July 1884, and at the same time a new station, Staines High Street, was opened, as trains using the new curve would by-pass the existing Staines station.
-The same Act authorised a west curve at Byfleet, enabling direct running from Chertsey towards Woking, and this opened on 10 August 1885, although it appears not to have had a regular train service until 4 July 1887.
+The same act of Parliament authorised a west curve at Byfleet, enabling direct running from Chertsey towards Woking, and this opened on 10 August 1885, although it appears not to have had a regular train service until 4 July 1887.